AydinSanoz/AydinSanoz/README.md

  -->

 <!-- - 😄 Pronouns: ... -->
-- Fun Fact: 🎾 Tennis, 🤿  ScubaDiving, 🏀 Basketball, 🏊‍♀️ Swimming
+- Fun Fact: 🎾 Tennis, 🤿  ScubaDiving, 🏀 Basketball, 🏊‍♀️Swimming
 -->

 I am Aydın .
 I interested always creating new world with codes.
 Now I started to my new career and my dream with Clarusway.
 Besides I am learning new It skills  here and creating my new Projects too.